 15. Rely on your baby’s cues, not the clock

 For first-time mamas, timing every nursing session may appear to be the safest way to ensure you are feeding your baby appropriately.
 However, many health professionals suggest observing a baby’s hunger cues and not the clock.
-Each baby’s feeding pattern differs.
-Some babies nurse in short intervals, while other babies may nurse longer.
+In addition, each baby’s feeding pattern differs.
+For example, some babies nurse in short intervals, while other babies may nurse longer.

 16. A little massage goes a long way

-In a previous article, we talked about how an oxytocin massage can do wonders for your let-down reflex.
+We talked about how an oxytocin massage can do wonders for your let-down reflex in a previous article.
 But if you don’t have anybody to do the said massage, you can go for a simple breast massage which you can do by yourself.
-This helps to drain your breast more effectively, which in turn tells your body to make more milk!
+This helps to drain your breast more effectively, which tells your body to make more milk!
 Plus, massage can also help soften your breasts when they’re engorged.

 17. Look after yourself too, mama